 Cape Schanck Lighthouse

-Cape Schanck Lighthouse has been guarding ships from coming aground from the treacherous Bass Strait 80 meters below, since 1859.
+Cape Schanck Lighthouse has been guarding ships against coming aground from the treacherous Bass Strait 80 meters below, since 1859.
 Tours of the working lighthouse and maritime museum happen daily.

 Whale watching, a boardwalk and stairs to the beach below, and a series of coastal bush walks are all reasons to venture out to Cape Schank.